Mozilla Corporation: Microsoft

 In November 2007, Jeff Jones (a "security strategy director" in Microsoft's Trustworthy Computing Group) criticized Firefox, claiming that Internet Explorer experienced fewer vulnerabilities and fewer higher severity vulnerabilities than Firefox in typical enterprise scenarios.

 Mozilla developer Mike Shaver discounted the study, citing Microsoft's bundling of security fixes and the study's focus on fixes, rather than vulnerabilities, as crucial flaws.

 In February 2009, Microsoft released Service Pack 1 for version 3.5 of the .NET Framework.
 This update also installed Microsoft .NET Framework Assistant add-on (enabling ClickOnce support).
 The update received media attention after users discovered that the add-on could not be uninstalled through the add-ons interface.
 Several hours after the website Annoyances.org posted an article regarding this update, Microsoft employee Brad Abrams posted in his blog Microsoft's explanation for why the add-on was installed, and also included detailed instructions on how to remove it.
 However, the only way to get rid of this extension was to modify the Windows Registry manually, which could cause Windows systems to fail to boot if done incorrectly.

 On October 16, 2009, Mozilla blocked all versions of Microsoft .NET Framework Assistant from being used with Firefox and from the Mozilla Add-ons service.
 Two days later, the add-on was removed from the blocklist after confirmation from Microsoft that it is not a vector for vulnerabilities.
 Version 1.1 (released on June 10, 2009, to the Mozilla Add-ons service) and later of the Microsoft .NET Framework Assistant allows the user to disable and uninstall in the normal fashion.

 Firefox was one of the twelve browsers offered to European Economic Area users of Microsoft Windows from 2010 – see BrowserChoice.eu.

 IRS audit

 The Internal Revenue Service opened an audit of the Mozilla Foundation's 2004-5 revenues in 2008, due to its search royalties, and in 2009, the investigation was expanded to the 2006 and 2007 tax years, though that part of the audit was closed.
 As Mozilla does not derive at least a third of its revenue from public donations, it does not automatically qualify as a public charity.

 In November 2012, the audit was closed after finding that the Mozilla Foundation owed a settlement of $1.5 million to the IRS.

 People

 Most Mozilla Foundation employees transferred to the new organization at Mozilla Corporation's founding.

 Board of directors

 The board of directors is appointed by and responsible to Mozilla Foundation's board.
 In March 2014, half the board members resigned.
-The remaining board members are:
+The remaining board members were: